-It is acknowledged that the redevelopment of the site will give result in varying degrees of impact upon the outlook of the neighbouring properties around the application site.
-It is concluded that the impact of the proposed development has been addressed by the amended plans, reported to the last meeting, and would not cause unacceptable harm to existing living conditions enjoyed by the occupants of the neighbouring dwellings.
-It is considered that the proposal satisfies policies CS12 and CS15 and policies DM32, DM34 and DM36.
-The impacts of this development on biodiversity including protected species have been assessed through an ecological appraisal, protected species surveys and assessment and are acceptable subject to conditions
+It is acknowledged that the redevelopment of the site will result in varying degrees of impact upon the outlook of the neighbouring properties around the application site.
+However, the impact of the proposed development has been further improved by the amended plans submitted since the January Committee and together with the proposed additional landscaping now proposed, would not cause unacceptable harm to existing living conditions enjoyed by the occupants of the neighbouring dwellings.
+The proposal therefore satisfies policies CS12 and CS15 and policies DM32, DM34 and DM36.
+The impacts of this development on biodiversity, including protected species, have been assessed through an ecological appraisal, protected species surveys and assessment and are acceptable subject to conditions